RCode-Blue/messageWerks-back/README.md

 # Part 3: Configure Dev and Prod builds

-## Step 1: Create new config files
+## Step 1: Create Dev and Prod Webpack config files

 1. Make a copy of `webpack.config.js` in project root and rename it `webpack.base.config.js`
 2. Create 2 new files in the same folder and name them `webpack.dev.config.js` and `webpack.prod.config.js`